etsubfit/school-health-data-system/docs/data-workflow.md

 ## Technical Summary

-Paper Records → Standardized Data Entry (Google Sheets) → Cleaning and Validation (Python, SQL) → Automated ETL: Google Sheets API to SQLite (TemariCare.db) → PowerBI Dashboards (5 suites) → Stakeholder Reports and Action
+Paper Records → Standardized Data Entry (Google Sheets) → Cleaning and Validation (Python, SQL) → Automated Schema Creation and ETL via Python (Google Sheets API to MySQL) → Data Verification (MySQL Workbench) → PowerBI Dashboards (5 suites) → Stakeholder Reports and Action

-**Key tools:** Python, Google Sheets API, SQLite, SQL, PowerBI, Excel
+**Key tools:** Python, Google Sheets API, MySQL, MySQL Workbench, SQL, PowerBI, Excel

 ---

 ## Why This Workflow Matters

 This was not a theoretical exercise.
 It was a real implementation in a resource-constrained setting.
-The automated pipeline meant that as new records were digitized, the database could be refreshed with a single script.
-This turned a manual, error-prone process into a repeatable system.
+The automated pipeline meant the entire process, from schema creation to data loading, ran through a single Python script.
+MySQL Workbench served as the verification layer, ensuring the automation worked correctly before dashboards were built on top.

-Every stage, from training collectors to automating the database load to presenting dashboards, was designed to answer one question:
+Every stage, from training collectors to writing the ETL script to presenting dashboards, was designed to answer one question:

 *Are our students healthy, and if not, what are we doing about it?*